aiidateam/aiida-core/docs/source/howto/run_codes.rst

 .. code-block:: console

-   $ verdi computer configure TRANSPORTTYPE COMPUTERNAME
+   $ verdi computer configure TRANSPORTTYPE COMPUTERLABEL

-with the appropriate transport type (``local`` for option 1., ``ssh`` for option 2.) and computer label.
+Replace ``COMPUTERLABEL`` with the computer label chosen during the setup and replace ``TRANSPORTTYPE`` with the name of chosen transport type, i.e., ``local`` for the localhost computer and ``ssh`` for any remote computer.

-After setup and configuration have been completed, let AiiDA check if everything is working properly:
+After the setup and configuration have been completed, let's check that everything is working properly:

 .. code-block:: console

    $ verdi computer test COMPUTERNAME

-This will test logging in, copying files, and checking the jobs in the scheduler queue.
+This command will perform various tests to make sure that AiiDA can connect to the computer, create new files in the scratch directory, retrieve files and query the job scheduler.

 Managing your computers
 -----------------------

-If you are unsure whether a computer is already set up, list configured computers with:
+Fully configured computers can be listed with:

 .. code-block:: console

    $ verdi computer list

-To get detailed information on the specific computer named ``COMPUTERNAME``:
+To get detailed information on the specific computer named ``COMPUTERLABEL``:

 .. code-block:: console

-   $ verdi computer show COMPUTERNAME
+   $ verdi computer show COMPUTERLABEL

 To rename a computer or remove it from the database:

 .. code-block:: console

-   $ verdi computer rename OLDCOMPUTERNAME NEWCOMPUTERNAME
+   $ verdi computer rename OLDCOMPUTERLABEL NEWCOMPUTERLABEL
-   $ verdi computer delete COMPUTERNAME
+   $ verdi computer delete COMPUTERLABEL

 .. note::